 When your shower gets used every day, soap scum and grime are going to build up and restrict the flow of water.
 One of the easiest ways to clean your shower head is to fill a bag with vinegar and baking soda and attach it to the showerhead with a rubber band.
 Leave the bag on the showerhead for at least one hour before removing it.
 After you’re done, let the shower run for a few minutes or until the smell of vinegar is gone.

 Check Your Water Heater for Leaks

-It’s also important to remember that the lifespan of most water heaters is only 10 years.
-If your unit is old, it’s essential that you inspect it on a regular basis.
+It’s also important to remember that the lifespan of most water heaters is usually only 10 years.
+If your unit is getting close to or has reached the 10-year mark, it’s essential that you inspect it on a regular basis.

-It’s inevitable that sediment is going to build up in your water heater over time.
-This can reduce the efficiency of the unit which means it takes more energy to heat water and costs you more money every month.
+Sediment is inevitably going to build up in your water heater over time.
+This can reduce the efficiency of the unit which means it will take more energy to heat water and will cost you more money every month.

-Even though this might take a few hours it’s well worth the effort and will help extend the life of your water heater.
+Even though this process might take a few hours, it’s well worth the effort and will help extend the life of your water heater.

 Test Your Toilets for Leaks

 You might not think about it regularly but checking your toilets for leaks every so often is also a great idea.
 The best way to perform a toilet inspection is to put food coloring in the toilet’s water tank.
 Let it sit for 20-30 minutes, and then check to see if the water in the toilet bowl turns the color of the dye.
 If it is, your toilet has a leak that should be addressed.